Even when not in bloom, Hoya callistophylla is a plant worth growing for its beautiful leaves.

 Origin

 Hoya callistophylla is native to Malaysia.
-It grows as an epiphyte in the forests of Nabawan District in northern Borneo in the state of Sabah.
+It grows as an epiphyte in the forests of Nabawan District in Sabah, a state in northern Borneo.

 Description

-Hoya callistophylla is a beautiful plant with slender stems bearing large, very hard, attractively patterned leaves.
+Hoya callistophylla is a beautiful plant with slender stems that bear large, very hard, attractively patterned leaves.
 The stems can grow up to 16.4 feet (5 m) long.
 The leaves are lime green with dark green to almost black venation.
-They are thick, elliptic to lance-shaped with irregular, rough margins and measure up to 10 inches (25 cm) in length and 4 inches (10 cm) in width.
+They are thick, elliptical, and lance-shaped, with irregular, rough margins, and can measure up to 10 inches (25 cm) in length and 4 inches (10 cm) in width.

-During the spring and summer, the plant produces pretty fragrant flowers with yellow to red-purple corolla and white corona.
-They appear in hemispherical clusters, each cluster with 20 to 40 flowers.
-Unfortunately, the flowers only last for up to two days.
-The podlike fruits are up to 4.8 inches (12 cm) long.
+During the spring and summer, Hoya callistophylla produces pretty, fragrant flowers with a yellow to red-purple corolla and a white corona.
+The flowers appear in hemispherical clusters, each with 20 to 40 flowers.
+Unfortunately, they only last for up to two days.
+The podlike fruits can grow up to 4.8 inches (12 cm) long.

 How to Grow and Care for Hoya callistophylla

-Light: Even if this plant can tolerate lower light levels, it may become weak and leggy if the light is too low, producing fewer leaves and flowers.
-Therefore, it is best to keep it indoors in bright indirect sunlight.
+Light: Although this plant can tolerate lower light levels, it may become weak and leggy if the light is too low, producing fewer leaves and flowers.
+Therefore, keeping it indoors in bright, indirect sunlight is best.

 Soil: Well-draining soil that provides excellent aeration and does not hold too much water is most important for growing a healthy plant.

-Temperature: Hoya callistophylla thrives in hot and humid climates, so keep it away from drafty windows and doorways during the colder months.
+Temperature: Hoya callistophylla thrives in hot and humid climates, so it should be kept away from drafty windows and doorways during the colder months.
 It grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).

 Watering: As this plant is sensitive to overwatering, soak the soil thoroughly during the spring and summer, but allow it to dry out before watering again.
 Otherwise, you will increase the risk of root rot, and your plant will not be happy.
 It is relatively dormant during the fall and winter and needs only moderate watering.

-Fertilizing: While Hoya callistophylla is not a particularly heavy feeder, it can benefit from high-potassium fertilizer at half strength every two weeks during the growing season.
+Fertilizing: While Hoya callistophylla is not a particularly heavy feeder, it can benefit from half-strength high-potassium fertilizer every two weeks during the growing season.

-Repotting: As an epiphyte, this plant has shallow root systems and does not require a deep container, nor it needs to be repotted frequently.
-As it prefers to be slightly rootbound, repot it in spring only if it outgrows its container.
+Repotting: As an epiphyte, this plant has shallow root systems and does not require a deep container or frequent repotting.
+It prefers to be slightly rootbound, so repot it in spring only if it outgrows its container.

 Learn more at How to Grow and Care for Hoya.